Samsung/tizen-docs/docs/application/native/guides/notification/attach-panel.md

     s_info.attach_panel = attach_panel;
     ```

 2. Based on the type of content you want the user to be able to select for the attach panel, add content categories using the `attach_panel_add_content_category()` function.
-The available content categories are defined in the [attach_panel_content_category](../../api/mobile/latest/group__CAPI__PANEL__ATTACH__MODULE.html#gada3a2db6ac8e7d42b7dff7c3cc48720b)enumerator.The content categories in the **More** tab are shown in the frequency, recently used, and alphabetical sequence.To deliver more information to the UI gadget or called application, add the data with a bundle.
+The available content categories are defined in the [attach_panel_content_category](../../api/mobile/latest/group__CAPI__PANEL__ATTACH__MODULE.html#gada3a2db6ac8e7d42b7dff7c3cc48720b)enumerator.

+    The content categories in the **More** tab are shown in the frequency, recently used, and alphabetical sequence.

+    To deliver more information to the UI gadget or called application, add the data with a bundle.

     ```
     bundle *extra_data = NULL;